JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ## 💡 Motivation

-The framework addresses fundamental trade-offs in generative models: **sample quality, diversity, and speed**, while introducing a pathway to improved interpretability through an auxiliary ß-VAE encoder.
-It leverages deterministic continuous flows rather than stochastic noise schedules, resulting in smoother and more controllable outputs.
+This framework tackles core trade-offs in generative modeling- **sample quality, diversity, and inference speed** —while introducing a principled path to greater **interpretability and controllability** without relying on annotated datasets.
+It achieves this by integrating an auxiliary Bayesian β-VAE encoder and leveraging deterministic continuous flows instead of stochastic noise schedules, yielding smoother, more structured, and more controllable outputs.

 ---